Excerpt: The FAA says it’s illegal to operate a drone for business or commercial purposes, no matter how seemingly benign.

-The FAA says it’s illegal to operate a drone for business or commercial purposes, no matter how seemingly benign.**

 The FAA says it’s illegal to operate a drone for business or commercial purposes, no matter how seemingly benign.

-“But that’s not stopping people,” said Ladd Sanger, a Dallas-based aviation lawyer and a managing partner with Slack & Davis.
+“But that’s not stopping people,” said Ladd Sanger, a Dallas-based aviation lawyer and a managing partner with Slack Davis Sanger.
 “We’re seeing a lot of people violating the FAA regulation.”

 While many people agree there should be guidelines and a framework for commercial use, Sanger said, right now there’s no agreement about what authority the FAA has over drones.